We accept the Canadian Dental Care Plan (CDCP), click here to learn more.

 What Are Dental Bridges?

-Dental bridges are composed of several dental crowns that are stuck to one another to replace your missing tooth or teeth.
-Most dental bridges use your surrounding natural teeth as anchors in your mouth.
+A dental bridge consists of several dental crowns cemented together to replace one or more missing teeth.
+Most dental bridges use the adjacent natural teeth as an anchoring system in your mouth.

-There are many available dental bridges near you, and each kind of bridge utilizes different techniques and materials.
-Depending on your desires, cost concerns, and the location of your missing teeth, our dentist at Gateway Dentistry Group will determine the type of dental bridge that is best suited to your needs.
+There are numerous dental bridges near you that are available in your region, and each type of bridge will vary with respect to techniques and materials used.
+Depending upon your desires and financial situation, along with the missing tooth location, our dentist in Grande Prairie will ascertain the type of dental bridge that best suits your needs

 What Are the Benefits of Dental Bridges?